-Please have a look at one of our free toothbrush battery replacement guides by choosing from the list below or menu above.
-See further down this page for tips on identifying your toothbrush.
+Please have a look at our free toothbrush repair and battery replacement guides by choosing from the list below or from the menu.
+See further down this page for tips on identifying which toothbrush you have.

 - Philips Sonicare DiamondClean HX9340 and other HX9300 models